 But now it’s 3:45 p.m. and the faux leather couch is packed with customers all booked for 2:35.

 Sitting in a stool I spot Teresa with her broken knee.
 We still don’t know if her landlord will be paying for her surgery--a surgery she clearly needs, considering she fell off the building’s broken staircase.
-There’s also Lucille who’s eating a piece of carrot cake and leaving crumbs all over the floor and red-hair Berty who says she wants to go back to au naturel which makes Teresa chuckle because Berty clearly doesn’t have anything au naturel about her.
+There’s also Lucille who’s eating a piece of carrot cake and leaving crumbs all over the floor and red-haired Berty who says she wants to go back to au naturel which makes Teresa chuckle because Berty clearly doesn’t have anything au naturel about her.
 There’s Sherie who likes to read the Encyclopedia.
-She’s reading all about Antarctica in the A to F Volume she brought with her today.
-In the corner there’s a blonde girl with a baby face and fiery pink hair, she’s a new girl I hadn’t seen before.
-She’s carrying an actual crying baby in her arms and leaves the parlor before her appointment because her baby won’t stop crying.
+She’s reading about Antarctica in the A to F Volume she brought with her today.
+In the corner there’s a blonde girl with a baby face and fiery pink hair.
+She’s a new girl I hadn’t seen before and she’s carrying an actual crying baby in her arms.
+She leaves the parlor before her appointment because her baby won’t stop crying.

 4:15 p.m. and I wonder if Rocio’s appointment book is just filled with love notes to herself written in the time slots.